kundanthota/humanet/README.md

 ```
 will create scene images under data folder.

-    - create a train_test seperated json file in the following format
+    - create a train_test with 80/20 split json file in the following format
                   {
                       male:{
                           train:[sub_id1, sub_id2, ...],